otagobioinformaticsspringschool/2024/index.md

 We will combine talks from researchers and hands on computational workshops (influenced by [The Carpentries](https://www.carpentries.org)), covering example workflows of DNA variant calling, genotyping by sequencing (GBS), RNAseq analysis, and environmental DNA (eDNA).

+This event is organised by Murray Cadzow, Ngoni Faya and Ludovic Dutoit.

 ### When and where?